University Research Centers & Institutes

 TORP has developed a research facility at the University of Kansas equipped to handle laboratory experiments specifically related to oil recovery.
 The aim of TORP research services is to evaluate the full potential of the oil recovery process in the region.
 This includes tertiary oil recovery as well as more standard technologies such as waterflooding.

-National Center for Construction Safety
+National Center for Construction Safety (NCCS)

 The Craig & Diane Martin National Center for Construction Safety, based in the civil engineering department, advances safety management, research and development with the goal of directly improving safety outcomes and productivity in the construction industry.